 Trade & Industry II

-The legislation provides that wheat could not be milled except as licenced by the Department of Industry and Commerce.
+Thelegislation provides that wheat could not be milled except as licenced by the Department of Industry and Commerce.
 Existing mills were licensed.
 New mills required a licence from the Department of Industry and Commerce.

 The industry was controlled by quotas.
 Mills with licence were bound to produce a prescribed amount of flour under its quota.
-Milling in excess of the quota was an offence and obliged the licence holder to a sum to the Department with reference to the excess.
-The purpose was to ensure that the domestic needs of flour were supplied while leaving room for limited amount of competition between mills.
+Milling in excess of the quota was an offence and obliged the licence holder to pay a sum to the Department with reference to the excess.
+The purpose was to ensure that the domestic needs of flour were supplied while leaving room for a limited amount of competition between mills.

-Ireland became party to the International Wheat Agreement in 1949 in which each importing country guaranteed supplies of wheat at prices not higher than the maximum specified in the agreement.
+Ireland became party to the International Wheat Agreement in 1949, in which each importing country guaranteed supplies of wheat at prices not higher than the maximum specified in the agreement.

 The hire purchase legislation 1946 to 1960, empowered the Minister to make orders regulating minimum terms and conditions in relation to hire purchase and the provisions in advertisements for it.